The Meaning of Oxidized Metal

 Metal oxidation takes place when an ionic chemical reaction occurs on a metal's surface while oxygen is present.
 Electrons move from the metal to the oxygen molecules during this process.
-Negative oxygen ions then generate and enter the metal.
-This leads to the creation of an oxide surface.
+Negative oxygen ions then generate and enter the metal, leading to the creation of an oxide surface.
 Oxidation is a form of metal corrosion.

 When Does Oxidation Occur?

-This chemical process can occur either in the air or after metal is exposed to water or acids.
+This chemical process can occur either in the air or after the metal is exposed to water or acids.
+The most common example is the corrosion of steel, which is a transformation of the iron molecules on steel's surface into iron oxides, most often Fe2O3 and Fe3O4.

 If you've ever seen an old, rusted car or rusted pieces of metal scraps, you've seen oxidation at work.

 Noble metals, such as platinum or gold, resist oxidation in their natural state.
 Other such metals include ruthenium, rhodium, palladium, silver, osmium, and iridium.
-Many corrosion-resistant alloys have been invented by man, such as stainless steels and brass.
+Many corrosion-resistant alloys have been invented by humans, such as stainless steel and brass.

 While one would think that all metals that resist oxidation would be deemed noble metals, that's not the case.
 Titanium, niobium, and tantalum all resist corrosion, but they're not classified as noble metals.
 In fact, not all branches of science agree on the definition of noble metals.
 Chemistry is more generous with its definition of noble metals than physics, which has a more limited definition.